TheArushiSingh/Virtual-Assistant/README.md

 # Virtual Assistant

-### It is a voice controlled virtual asistant which can do following things
+### It is a voice controlled virtual assistant which can do following things

 1. Weather forecasting
 2. Launch Windows Applications